mwangdakota/pages-uswds-jekyll/pages/about.md

 <div class="usa-width-one-half">

 <h3>What We Do</h3>
-           <p>We fund startups to create the next game-changing technologies -- often based on fundamental science or engineering -- in need research and development to create new products, services, and other scalable solutions.
+           <p>We fund startups to create the next game-changing technologies -- often based on fundamental science or engineering -- in need of research and development to create new products, services, and other scalable solutions.
 They've got an idea that is not a straightforward engineering or incremental product development task.
 In selected cases, we support innovations to existing products and services, but these innovations must dramatically change the products’ commercial prospects.
 We don’t fund work that simply improves existing products.
 Check out our portfolio to get a sense of our founders’ work.</p><p>Most of the startups we fund have fewer than five employees, are recently formed and haven't received funding from the government before.</p>
    <p><a href="{{ site.baseurl }}/portfolio/" class="usa-button usa-button-primary">VIEW OUR PORTFOLIO</a></p>
             </div>
         </div>